cubexy/cubexy/README.md

 A mobile-first knitting progress tracker.

-It uses CouchDB and PouchDB for a fully local cache layer.
+It uses CouchDB with PouchDB as a fully local cache layer.
 No backend.

 [open demo →](https://ctrl-knit.cubexy.de)